chrisdone/website/posts/naming-is-hard.md

 A more realistic example is the type of terms that consist of either “local” or “remote.”
 If we call this “locality” then we are both biased towards the local and overlap with a common, political understanding of the word “locality.”
-“Remoteness“ presents similar problems.
-The word “location“ doesn’t capture the modality.
+“Remoteness” presents similar problems.
+The word “location” doesn’t capture the modality.
 I’ll stop here because I’m just upsetting myself.

 Another example is the challenge of expressing whether something is